invokr/clang-autocomplete/README.md

 Methods:

-    Version();                      // Returns the current library and clang version Complete(filename, row, column) // Completes the statement at the given file position Diagnose(filename)              // Returns clang's diagnostic information
+    version();                      // Returns the current library and clang version complete(filename, row, column) // Completes the statement at the given file position diagnose(filename)              // Returns clang's diagnostic information
-    MemoryUsage()                   // Returns the translation unit cache's memory usage in bytes for each file ClearCache()                    // Removes all cached translation units
+    memoryUsage()                   // Returns the translation unit cache's memory usage in bytes for each file clearCache()                    // Removes all cached translation units

 Attributes: